maj-rf/maj-rf/README.md

 - [x] 🔭 (Finished just in time.
 01/31/21) I’m currently working on finishing the Foundations this month (January 2021) hopefully.
 I am excited to face the Fullstack Javascript course soon!
 ### More About Me:
-- Currently learning more about React in general and started reading about Test Driven Development.
+- Currently learning more about React in general and started reading about Firebase.
 - Currently working on my ~~non-existent~~ portfolio.
 - 📺: I love watching Anime and Kdramas though I don't binge-watch.
 Just one episode or two (or three++!) per day.
 - 💪: Upon starting the TOP Curriculum, I had a lifestyle change.
 I workout (halfway through the pandemic times!), eat healthy, fixed my body-clock.
 I am taking care of my body and myself in general.
 I'm sure it's not a placebo.